bueche/ros2_robot_arm/README.md

 # Ros2 Robot Arm Study Using Koch v1.1 Follower
 ## ---> under construction 🚧 <----
 ## Summary
 The following repository has the source, resources, and instructions for building a robotic arm and its digital twin.
-The arm is based on a modified Koch V1.1 physical design powered by ROS2.
+The arm is based on a modified Koch V1.1 "follower arm" physical design (see [Robotis Koch v1.1 follower arm](https://robotis.us/koch-v1-1-low-cost-robot-arm-follower/) and its powered by ROS2.
 This effort is meant to learn and explore both the software and hardware used in robotic arm development.

 This includes:
  - Fabrication and/or purchase, modification, and assembly of robotic parts (brackets, Dynamixel servos, and related circuit boards)